 Prospects acquired through referral sources tend to be more qualified, easier to convert, and generate more revenue, so it’s important to have a formal referral program or several referral programs to help develop better relationships with each type of referral source.
 For example, your current customers may respond to discounts and employees to a bonus.
 You may also want to network with other business professionals who share your audience but don’t directly compete.
 In these cases, they may happily refer to you as part of a reciprocal referral program.

 While you’re building out your referral program, look into creating a review request program too.
-Because 87 percent of people read online reviews for local businesses, per BrightLocal, and 79 percent say they trust reviews as much as a personal recommendation from family and friends, positive reviews can help nudge more prospects to you as well.
+Because 87 percent of people read online reviews for local businesses, per BrightLocal, and 79 percent say they trust reviews as much as a personal recommendation from family and friends, positive reviews can help nudge more prospects/potential customers to you as well.

 Accelerate Your Cash Flow with Factoring

 Cash flow is a key factor in business growth, so if your money is tied up in unpaid B2B invoices, it may be impossible to take your company to the next level.
-Invoice factoring provides immediate payment on your invoices without taking on a loan or debt, so it’s easy to qualify, and you can spend your money on the strategies of your choosing.
+Invoice factoring provides immediate payment on your invoices without taking on a loan or debt, so it’s easy to qualify, and you can spend your money on the business growth strategies of your choosing.
 To get started, request a complimentary quote from Viva.